General Motors Increased to 13% of Revenue and 17% of Billing

-Financial Highlights for the first quarter ending September 30, 2016
+Financial highlights for the first quarter ended Sept.
+30, 2018

-For the quarter ending December 31, 2016, Telenav offers the following guidance, which is predicated on management's judgments:
+For the second fiscal quarter ending Dec.
+31, 2018, Telenav offers the following guidance.

 Use of Non-GAAP Financial Measures